Teaching with Technology Workshops

 All of our events are also listed on our Event Calendar and the Cornell Events Calendar, where you can filter by those relevant to your interests or teaching needs.

 - Description: This workshop is for faculty concerned about students bypassing the learning process by relying on generative artificial intelligence (GenAI) tools.
-We will discuss course policies, syllabus language, and assessment strategies that incentivize students to embrace their learning, and provide practical examples that you can consider or modify for your courses in the Fall semester.
-Join us and connect with your peers while we explore how you can outline expectations for your students and create assignments that encourage authentic learning in the face of AI.
+We will discuss course policies, syllabus language, and assessment strategies that incentivize students to embrace their learning, and provide practical examples that you can consider or modify for your courses.
+Join us and connect with your peers while we explore how you can outline expectations for your students and create assignments that encourage learning in the face of AI.

 Human-Centered GenAI for Teaching and Learning